MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pssetcreateprocessnotifyroutineex.md

 A driver must remove any callback routines that it registers before it unloads.
 You can remove the callback routine by calling <b>PsSetCreateProcessNotifyRoutineEx</b> with <i>Remove</i> set to <b>TRUE</b>.
 A driver must not make this call from its implementation of the [*PCREATE_PROCESS_NOTIFY_ROUTINE_EX*](./nc-ntddk-pcreate_process_notify_routine_ex.md) callback routine.

 The operating system calls the driver's process-notify routine at PASSIVE_LEVEL inside a critical region with <a href="/windows-hardware/drivers/kernel/types-of-apcs">normal kernel APCs</a> disabled.
-When a process is created, the process-notify routine runs in the context of the thread that created the new process.
+When a process is created, the process-notify routine runs just after the first thread in the process has been created.
 When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.

 ## -see-also